haseeb-cb/fundamentals-of-gis/Content/2_Exercise.md

 - https://en.wikipedia.org/wiki/Nokia_Arena_(Tampere)
 - https://goo.gl/maps/MifgU6b51S6QKacf7

-1. Save the downloaded GIS data in an empty folder for this exercise.
+1. Download 2_Exercise_data.zip from the [Github repository](https://github.com/rowan8k/fundamentals-of-gis/tree/master/Data), save it in a folder for this exercise, and extract the contents from the zip.

 2. Open QGIS and load the tampere_buildings.shp, tampere_roads.shp, and tampere_railway.shp into QGIS (See Crash Course exercise 2.1), the project CRS will change to the CRS of these layers (ETS89/TM35FIN).